 Once that process is completed, you must head to your bank and open two separate accounts for your business using your newly obtained EIN number: a business checking and a saving accounts.
 Remember to apply for a business card, which will help you build credit.

 Now you can start building your business credit.
 There are several ways to do it.
 We insist that it’s key to separate your personal expenses from those of your company; therefore you should also avoid using your personal credit cards for your company’s expenses, and vice-versa.
 And don’t forget to deposit all the cash your company earns in your company account.
 Another way to build business credit is to ask for a loan from the bank you have your accounts with.
-You can also establish trade credit with vendors.
-But the most important thing is to pay your bills on time, and to make sure all of this is being reported to the Business Credit Bureaus.
+You can also establish trade credit with vendors and suppliers: remember to pay your bills on time, and to make sure all of this is being reported to the Business Credit Bureaus.
 By doing so, you have successfully established business credit.
 Do you want more advice?
 Learn here all you need to build your business credit, and 4 simple steps to achieve it.

 2. The way they calculate your credit score

 Another fundamental difference between personal and business credit is how they generate your credit score.
 Your personal credit score ranges from 300 to 850.
 This number is based on information collected from your credit report by the three major consumer credit bureaus: Equifax, Experian, and the TransUnion.
 These credit-reporting bureaus calculate your score using the Fico algorithm.
 With the algorithm, they are able to look at the number of accounts you have, the type of accounts, your credit history length, your available credit, and your payment history.
 With all this information they generate your credit score.